-Also directly relevant to my teaching at the University of Maine are the following: Coordinator of the Marxist-Studies Interdisciplinary Minor for which I teach the foundational course on the philosophy of Karl Marx and coordinate the weekly Socialist and Marxist Studies Lecture Series; Past Coordinator of the interdisciplinary Religious Studies Minor for which I teach the foundational Introduction to Religious Studies course; regular lecturer for the Honors Program; Faculty Advisor and active participant in the Maine Peace Action Committee; and numerous presentations on and off campus.
-Information on several of these items can be found on my Peace and Justice website page and on my curriculum vitae page.
+Also directly relevant to my teaching at the University of Maine are the following: Coordinator of the Marxist-Studies Interdisciplinary Minor for which I taught the foundational course on the philosophy of Karl Marx and coordinated the weekly Socialist and Marxist Studies Lecture Series; Past Coordinator of the interdisciplinary Religious Studies Minor for which I taught the foundational Introduction to Religious Studies course; regular lecturer for the Honors Program; Faculty Advisor and active participant in the Maine Peace Action Committee; and numerous presentations on and off campus.
+Information on these items can be found on my curriculum vitae pages.

 Since retirement, I have actively continued to serve as the co-advisor of the Maine Peace Action Committee and the co-coordinator of the Socialist and Marxist Studies Lecture Series.
 I have continued to present many Zoom, webinar, and other lectures in Maine, throughout the USA, and especially in India.